-Ad hoc networks are wireless networks that do not rely on any based station infrastructure for communication [13, 6].
+Ad hoc networks are mobile networks that do not rely on any based station infrastructure for communication [6, 12].
 Instead, hosts depend on each other to send and receive messages.
 In ad hoc networks, two hosts can exchange messages whenever they happen to be at communication range.
-Bluetooth is an example of network technology that makes this form of wireless communication possible [15].
+Bluetooth is an example of network technology that makes this form of wireless communication possible.

-Designing applications for such networks presents many interesting problems [18, 17].
+Designing applications for such networks presents many interesting problems [15, 16].
 Particularly, coordination is a challenging task.
 Since a user can find himself in a different network at any moment, the services available to him change along the time.
 Thus, computation should not rely on any predefined and well known context.
-Also, coordination should not assume the existence of any centralized node because permanent availability of this node cannot be granted.
+Also, coordination should not assume the existence of any centralized node, because permanent availability of this node cannot be granted.
 Communication should also be uncoupled in time and space, meaning that two communicating entities do not need to establish a direct connection to exchange data nor must know the identity of each other.

-This paper describes a Java based simulator for the PeerSpaces model and a distributed algorithm built on this simulator.
+This report describes a Java based simulator for the PeerSpaces model and a distributed algorithm built on this simulator.
 PeerSpaces is a coordination model for ad hoc networks based on Linda [5].
 In Linda, several process communicate through a central data repository called tuple space.
 Processes communicate by inserting (out), reading (rd) and removing (in) ordered sequences of data from this space.
 Tuple retrieving is associative because it is based on a pattern against which a matching tuple is non-deterministically chosen from the space.
 If a matching tuple is not found, the caller process is suspended until such tuple is posted in its tuple space.

 Communication in Linda presents many characteristics that are desirable in mobile environment.
 Particularly, communication is asynchronous and uncoupled in time and space.
 Communicating processes do not need to create a socket-like connection to exchange data.
 The associative mechanism allows communication based on the contents of the messages rather than on their addresses or other identifiers.
 Moreover, the blocking semantics used to retrieve tuples automatically provides synchronization among processes.
-All these features are important in mobile systems, since they are characterized by dynamic and shortlived patterns of communication
+All these features are important in mobile systems, since they are characterized by dynamic and shortlived patterns of communication pre-defined service provider.

-In traditional Java-based Linda systems, like TSpaces [21] and JavaSpaces [4], the tuple space is a centralized and global data structure that runs in a predefined service provider.
 In the base station scenario this server can easily be located in the fixed network.
-However, if operations in ad hoc mode are a requirement, this is not possible because in this case the fixed infrastructure simply does not exist.
-This suggests that standard client/server implementations of Linda are not suitable for ad hoc scenarios, since they assume a tight coupling between client and servers and the permanent availability of the latter.
+However, if operation in ad hoc mode is a requirement, this choice is not available, since in this case the fixed infrastructure simply does not exist.
+This suggests that standard client/server implementations of Linda are not suitable to ad hoc scenarios, since they assume a tight coupling between client and servers and the permanent availability of the latter.